dirigiblelabs/curriculum-2018/AngelaVelinova/task1.eclipseDirigible.md

 #
 # Eclipse Dirigible

-**1.Information** <!--- You can write General Informtion, Overview, What is ... - to be more specific -->
+**1.Information** <!--- You can write General Informtion, Overview, What is ... - to be more specific; No need to be ordered list.
+Just a section headline is OK.
+These are not sequential steps.
+Same comment is applicable for 2. and 3. -->

 **Eclipse Dirigible**  is an Integrated Development Environment as a Service (IDEaaS) for dynamic applications.
 It provides both development tools and runtime environment.
 <p align="center">